raspberrypilearning/pixel-pet/en/step_3.md

 	![8x8gridraw application](images/GUI.png)

-1. Simply select the colour you wish to use from the grid with your mouse pointer, and then select the circle in the grid to change it to that colour.
+1. Simply select the colour you wish to use from the grid with your mouse pointer, and then select a circle in the grid to change it to that colour.

 1. Alternatively, you may wish to draw your picture out on squared paper with coloured pencils, like this: